wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/data_integration/nested-queries-in-data-service.md

     `          SELECT * FROM Employees;         `

 ## Synapse configuration
 Given below is the data service configuration you need to build.
 See the instructions on how to [build and run](#build-and-run) this example.

+!!!
+Tip
-Please replace the username and password fields in the datasource with the correct values.
+    Be sure to replace the datasource username and password with the correct values for your MySQL instance.

 ```xml
 <data name="nested_queries" transports="http https local">